EliAndrewC/l7r/setting/l7r.md

 While the Lion have fought many wars, their most infamous conflicts have been internal, especially between the Akodo and Matsu families.
 There came a time when the Matsu outgrew the Akodo, becoming the largest Great Family in all the Empire.
 At this time, the discontent between the Akodo and Matsu grew, and many in the Matsu wondered whether they should continue to owe fealty and pay taxes to a smaller and perhaps weaker Family.

-Akodo Fujita was the second son of the Lion daimyo, and it was he who managed to strike a balance, making peace while ensuring that the Matsu both received the respect and honor that they were due while also providing the taxes and levies which they owed.
+Akodo Fujita was the second son of the Lion daimyo, and it was he who managed to strike a balance, making peace while ensuring that the Matsu both received the respect and honor that they were due and also provided the taxes and levies which they owed.
 To symbolize this act of peacemaking, Fujita commissioned this sword, which acts as a tribute to the bond between all of the families of the Lion.
 Fujita himself married a Matsu woman, and unlike any member of the Akodo daimyo's immediate family through the centuries until that point, joined the Matsu family rather than keeping his Akodo family name, in honor of the Matsu family's strength and honor.

 Kishin no Ketsui features a golden guard engraved with a lion's mane, depicting the courage and authority of the Lion.
 When one masters this sword, its blade resonates with the user's heartbeat, growing steadier and more precise as the wielder's resolve strengthens.
 It is thus able to guide its owner towards ends which specifically involve Lion family unity, and as such the sword has at this point been possessed over the centuries by members of each Lion family - even the Kitsu!